 - Works at a deep, cellular level

 - Works well with acupuncture, herbs and other treatments

-If you would like to know more about cold laser therapy, or using a low intensity laser for your specific health condition, give us a call at BodaHealth (604) 733-2632 today for more information or to book online, visit our online booking site here.
+If you would like to know more about cold laser therapy, or using a low intensity laser for your specific health condition, give me a call at BodaHealth (604) 733-2632 today for more information or to book online, visit my online booking site here.